 It’s one thing to understand sunshine, know that it brightens darkness, signifies the start of a new day but it’s another to really experience it, warm and shiny in the early morning.
 You can feel it then as something real and almost tangible, and it’s so much more than just a nebulous thought in your mind, gone as quickly as it came.

-It wasn’t my first time at Disney with the Sunshine Kids (it was my third if you’re counting) but each year I go, I meet new kids eager to have their stomachs drop inside The Tower of Terror or race along the faux-Wild West backdrop of a Cars-inspired ride.
+It wasn’t my first time at Disney with the Sunshine Kids (it was my third if you’re counting) but each year I go, I meet new kids eager to have their stomachs drop inside the Guardians of the Galaxy ride or race along the faux-Wild West backdrop of a Cars-inspired coaster.
 I’m humbled by their strength to cope with such a devastating, nefarious disease as cancer, and I’m in awe of their ability to just be.

 (I remember two years ago when our group approached Alice from Alice in Wonderland, who was clearly ready to take off her black satin shoes and call it a day.
 “Wait!”
 One of them called out to her and she said in a voice saccharine-sweet, “I’m sorry, little boy.
 I’ve got to go home to Wonderland and can’t take another photo.”
 He laughed and said, “Not even for a bunch of bald kids with cancer?”
 She turned back around.)